pane2004/drivetestfinder/README.md

 ```
 3. Create a [Twilio](https://www.twilio.com/try-twilio) account and fill in ```keys.py```.
 Your target number can only be your own if you are using the trial account for Twilio.
 4. Fill in the strings in ```main.py``` for the driver's license and expiry date.
-5. (***TODO***: right now the string is the unique aria-label for the location) for the centres, add the name as you see in the centre selection.
+5. For the centres, add the name as you see it in the centre selection.
 For example, add the string "Nipisong" for the Nipisong location, or "Toronto Etobicoke" for the Etobicoke location.
 ![Image of the centre select](https://i.ibb.co/TL2kJdW/Screen-Shot-2023-07-10-at-12-19-22-AM.png "Location Select List")
 7. Now, the script is ready.
 Let's run it!